 “But I am confident our work is flawless.”

 This has become a joke and is a blemish for President Abe.
 Mr Sakurada was appointed to the position last month.
-While he may not have a lot deal of hands-on work with policy, it seems pretty obvious that this is a mismatch.
+While he may not have a lot deal of hands-on work with policy, it seems pretty obvious that this is a mismatch for the cybersecurity sector.